atidbit/atidbit.github.io/_posts/2023-06-19-influence-of-psychological-safety-a-rapid-review.md

 Kahn, W. A. (2014). _The power of psychological safety at work_.
 TEDx Talk.

 Khangura, S., Konnyu, K., Cushman, R., Grimshaw, J., & Moher, D. (2012).
-Evidence summaries: the evolution of a rapid review approach. _Systematic Reviews, 1_, 10. https://doi.org/10.1186/2046-4053-1-10
+Evidence summaries: The evolution of a rapid review approach. _Systematic Reviews, 1_, 10. https://doi.org/10.1186/2046-4053-1-10

 Nembhard, I. M., & Edmondson, A. C. (2006).
 Making it safe: The effects of